Who we are

-Over the past few years organisations consistantly got feedback that local carers found it difficult to know whether online information about carers support was reliable, relevant and up-to-date.
-They said the amount of information on different websites was overwhelming and often conflicting - they didn't know where to start or which website to trust.
-Local carer, Paul Lobley, was passionate about good quality information being available for carers and he suggested that organisations and carers work together.
+Over the past few years organisations have consistantly received the feedback that local carers found it difficult to know whether online information about carers support was reliable, relevant and up-to-date.
+Carers said the amount of information on different websites was overwhelming and often conflicting - they didn't know where to start or which website to trust.
+Local carer, Paul Lobley, is passionate about good quality information being available for carers and he suggested that organisations and carers work together.

 So local carers and a number of health and social care organisations got together to jointly create the Carers in Derbyshire website.
 The website intends to be a ‘starting point’ for carers who are using the internet to find help, advice and support services in Derbyshire at any time of the day or night.